core accessibility principles for modern frameworks

 Frequently Asked Questions

 How do framework virtual DOMs affect ARIA state synchronization?
 Virtual DOM diffing can cause ARIA attributes to be removed, duplicated, or applied out of order if not explicitly bound to reactive state.
-Always use framework-native binding syntax to ensure the DOM reflects the current accessibility state.
+Always use framework-native binding syntax so the attribute is part of the render output, and never set aria-* imperatively with setAttribute inside an effect, where the next reconciliation can clobber it.

 Can CSS frameworks break semantic accessibility?
 Yes.
 Utility-first CSS or CSS-in-JS libraries often apply display: block, appearance: none, or outline: none to native elements, stripping built-in accessibility behaviors.
-Always pair visual resets with explicit ARIA roles and keyboard event handlers when necessary.
+Some display values such as contents have also historically removed elements from the accessibility tree.
+Always pair visual resets with explicit ARIA roles and keyboard event handlers, and re-inspect the computed accessibility tree after any layout change.